Basics of Information Architecture for Designers

 Labeling systems

-This system involves the ways of data representation.
-The design of the product requires simplicity, so a great amount of information can confuse users.
-That’s why designers create labels that represent loads of data in a few words.
-For example, when the designers give the contact information of the company on the website, it usually includes the phone number, email, and social media contacts.
+This system involves data representation methods.
+The product’s design requires simplicity, so including too much information can confuse users.
+That’s why designers create labels representing loads of data in a few words.
+For example, when designers provide the company’s contact information on the website, it usually includes the phone number, email, and social media links.
 However, designers can’t present all of this information on one page.
-The button “Contact” in the header of the page is a label that triggers the associations in the users’ heads without placing the whole data on the page.
+The “Contact” button in the page header is a label that triggers associations in users’ minds without displaying all the data on the page.
 So, the labeling system aims at uniting the data effectively.

 Navigation systems

-In one of our UX Glossary articles, we’ve defined navigation as the set of actions and techniques guiding users throughout the app or website, enabling them to fulfill their goals and successfully interact with the product.
-The navigation system, in terms of IA, involves the ways how users move through the content.
+In one of our UX Glossary articles, we defined navigation as the set of actions and techniques that guide users through an app or website, enabling them to achieve their goals and interact successfully with the product.
+In terms of IA, the navigation system concerns how users move through the content.
 It’s a complex system that employs many techniques and approaches, the reason why it’s wrong to describe it in a short paragraph.
-So, we’ll go back to the topic a bit later on our new blog’s article.
+So, we’ll go back to the topic a bit later in our new blog article.

 Searching systems

-This system is used in information architecture to help users search for the data within the digital product like a website or an app.
-The searching system is effective only for the products with loads of information when the users risk getting lost there.
+This system is used in information architecture to help users search for the data within a digital product, such as a website or an app.
+The search system is effective only for products with extensive information; otherwise, users risk getting lost.
 In this case, the designers should consider a search engine, filters, and many other tools helping users find content and plan how the data will look after the search.

-To sum up, we can claim that information architecture is a core part of the powerful user experience design.
+To sum up, we can claim that information architecture is a core part of robust user experience design.
 Efficient IA helps users quickly and easily navigate through content and find everything they need without striking a blow.
 That’s why designers are recommended to learn the basics of IA science.

-The topic of information architecture is wide and there are more interesting and useful aspects.
-Our next article on this theme will be devoted to the various techniques and methodologies which designers employ to create efficient IA.
+The topic of information architecture is wide, and there are more interesting and valuable aspects.
+Our next article on this theme will focus on the techniques and methodologies designers use to create efficient IA.
 Stay tuned!

 Recommended reading